The-Neo-Programmer/Pomodoro-Clock-v2/README.md

 - Unique UI look with a cyberpunk theme?!?
 - Better animations, futuristic UI
 - Improve button feel & placement.
-- UI changes significantly when switching from horizontal & vertical mode
+- UI changes significantly when switching from horizontal to vertical mode